 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 3 3 3 2 1
+1 - - - - - - 3 3 2 - 2 - -

-2 3 3 3 2 1
+2 - - - - - - - 1 2 3 - 2 2 -

-3 3 3 2 2 1
+3 - - - - - - - - 2 2 - 3 - -

-4 2 2 2 2 1
+4 - - - - - - - 3 3 2 - 2 - -

-5 3 3 3 2 1
+5 - - - - - - - - 2 2 - 2 3 -

-Every student shall be required to undergo a minimum of 40 hours of Co-curricular / Extracurricular activitiesorganized through society chapters, technical and non-technical Club activities during the II semester, failing which he/she shall not be permitted to appear for the VIII Semester examination.
+Every student shall be required to undergo a minimum of 40 hours of Co-curricular / Extracurricular activities organized through society chapters, technical and non-technical Club activities during the II semester, failing which he/she shall not be permitted to appear for the VIII Semester examination.
 Such students are permitted to appear for the SemesterEnd examinations only after completing the requirements.
 The attendance of the courses / events shall be maintained on the regular basis by the concerned Co-coordinators and made available in the Office of the Controller of Examinations before the commencement of Semester end examinations of Semester II.

-The following co-curricular and extra-curricular activities are conducted on a regular basis and is compulsory for all students.
+The following co-curricular and extra-curricular activities are conducted on a regular basis and are compulsory for all students.
 The students' performances are assessed on the basis of their participation and organization of events in voluntary services, performance in technical and nontechnical events, games and sports, performance in literary activities, performance in cultural activities and their participation in District/Regional/State/National and International level events.